bobbah/HiveBot/README.md

 # HiveBot

-a utility bot for bees
+A utility bot for bees.

+Allows a user to generate invite links for various Discord embedded applications.